gloony/roundcube_ttrss/README.md

 ```
 Search menu
-Labels update with selection and not only one by one
+Labels and star update with selection and not only one by one
 Find a way to count all article by feed (and activate button last page)
 Localization to improve and some texts was never changed from the Mail template
 Optimization